mliebelt/PgnViewerJS-WP/README.md

 PgnViewerJS-WP
 ==============

 Integration of PgnViewerJS into WordPress.
 This is a small layer around the original [PgnViewerJS](https://github.com/mliebelt/PgnViewerJS), but is needed to use it in a WordPress installation.
-The plugin should provide the following interfaces:
+The plugin should work in 2 different ways: providing a shortcode, and providing a Gutenberg block element.
+Both should lead at the end to the same result.

+### Shortcode

+To use a shortcode, do the following steps:

+1. Enter on a new element `/shortcode`.
+2. Enterinside the element then the shortcode including the content of the following sections.

 #### Basic View ####